 The benefits of forming a company in Delaware mainly apply to big multi-million dollar organizations.

 Delaware companies and courts are certainly helpful, but only if you expect to get involved in lots of lawsuits or have lots of investors.

 - Who should do a Delaware registration?

-Do it if you plan to go public, raise lots of money, have multiple investors, or intend to get involved in many lawsuits.
+Do it if you plan to go public, raise lots of money, have multiple investors, hire an investor relations firm, or intend to get involved in many lawsuits.

 - Who should not do a Delaware registration?

 Small business owners, some medium-sized business owners, and definitely not sole proprietors.

 I’m not an expert in this topic, but this guy at LLC University is, so I’ll link to his page where you can read more:

 I Will Use This Company Instead